|

 Lots of

 llamas!
-They guard the
+They

 The girls are Dolly Madison, Martha

-Hill Farm) and Maartina (she is very
+Hill Farm) and Maartina (Born 2010, and she is very

-Sundance, Bojangles ("Bo"), Prancer
+friendly).
+The boys are Sundance, Bojangles ("Bo"), Prancer

 (born November 2007, and he loves to sniff